muratsplat/qtt/README.md

     (2/2) Wrote github.com/eclipse/paho.mqtt.golang@v1.1.1
 go build -v  -o qtt
 ```
 `Makefile` builds application.
-Artifact name is `qtt`.
+Artifact name will be `qtt`.
 An than you can run like this:
 ```sh
 $ ./qtt
 2018/08/05 15:09:08 :1883 address is listening...